specklesystems/speckle-automate-github-action/README.md

 #### `function_id`

 The unique ID of the published function.
 This will be the same as the `function_id` input if it was provided.
+If you wish, you can use this ID as `function_id` input.

 #### `version_id`